 For further information view the ERYC Rural Funding website

-or contact your local Parish Councillor
+or contact a Parish Councillor

 Roos Wind Farm (operated by RES - Renewable Energy Systems)